Anubhav9287/react-weather-app/README.md

-# Getting Started with Create React App
+# Create Current and Forecast Weather app in React JS

 This project was developed for weather application.<br>
 This will show current weather and forcast.<br>